About: The University of Florida Veterinary Forensic Sciences Program

-The ASPCA Veterinary Forensic Sciences Program is made possible with financial support from the American Society for the Prevention of Cruelty to Animals.
-The educational mission of the program is to foster the application of the forensic sciences to veterinary medicine through workshops, shortcourses, graduate research, case analysis, and distance education.
+The educational mission of the University of Florida Veterinary Forensic Sciences program is to foster the application of the forensic sciences to veterinary medicine through workshops, shortcourses, graduate research, case analysis, and distance education.

 Areas of education in Veterinary Forensic Sciences

-The partnership between the University of Florida’s Maples Center for Forensic Medicine and the ASPCA started in 2009 with the introduction of an in-person workshop on animal crime scene analysis and a conference on veterinary forensic sciences.
-This partnership has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
+The University of Florida has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
 These program areas include:

 - Workshops and shortcourses designed to provide hands-on training to law enforcement, legal investigators, and veterinary professionals.